 When it comes to Asian cuisine, rice is a must-have.
-From steamed rice, fried rice, rice noodles, to sticky rice, what makes rice so important?
+From steamed rice, fried rice, and rice noodles, to sticky rice, what makes rice so important?
 Pho95 is here to explain the history of rice in Asian culture.

-You can find the origin of rice from East Asia that traces back more than 10,000 years ago.
-The domestication and cultivation of rice spread across the entire Asian continent and was then introduced throughout the rest of the world.
+You can find the origin of rice in East Asia that traces back more than 10,000 years ago.
+The domestication and cultivation of rice spread across the entire Asian continent and were then introduced throughout the rest of the world.
 Rice was given as a gift from the animals after a large flood, giving the Chinese people a source of plentiful food, according to Chinese mythology.
 Rice thrived in China’s wet rural environment and became the principal food staple of the region.
 Rice is versatile and filling, providing a satisfying meal.
 It is also affordable to grow and eat.

 Rice can be used to make both sweet and savory dishes.
 Fried rice is the most common way of cooking this delicious cereal crop; although it can also be ground down to make rice flour which can then be made into a variety of products.
-In Asian cookery, rice flour may be mixed into a paste then cut into long strands to make tasty noodles.
+In Asian cookery, rice flour may be mixed into a paste and then cut into long strands to make tasty noodles.

 The grain lends itself well to a myriad of different flavors.
 It is rich in nutrients and vitamins and minerals and is an excellent source of complex carbohydrates.
 There are many different types of rice with many different qualities.
 Quality factors relate to grain length, stickiness, aroma, texture, and flavor.